Salginerdi/Gas-Station-Example/README.md

-# JS-ile-Benzin-Istasyonu-Uygulamasi-Ornegi
+# Gas station example with JavaScript
-JavaScript ile Benzin İstasyonu Uygulaması Örneği
+I made a gas station example using only JavaScript.